singh-man/books/README.md

 - Item 57 : Minimize the scope of local variables
 - Item 61 : Prefer primitives to boxed primitives
 - Item 64 : Refer to objects by their interfaces
+- Item 84 : Don't depend on the thread scheduler